 The Net Promoter Score (NPS) is calculated by subtracting the percentage of detractors from the percentage of promoters.
 It is a general indicator of brand loyalty and devotion of the customer towards your brand.
-Your NPS shows you how well your application is doing in the market.
+Further, your NPS shows you how well your application is doing in the market.
 Interestingly, an NPS promoter score has a customer lifetime value that’s 600%-1400% higher than a detractor.

-This gives way for unique marketing as per the preferences and requirements of the customer and hence, customer success.
-Analysis of customer behavior using machine learning and usage of marketing automation tools is a great opportunity for SaaS businesses to obtain powerful results.
+This gives way for unique marketing as per the preferences and requirements of the customer.
+And hence, customer success.
+Further, analysis of customer behavior using machine learning and usage of marketing automation tools is a great opportunity for SaaS businesses to obtain powerful results.48